beshad/yoobee/ux/Yoobee UX Design micro credential assignment.md

 - Develop a user persona.
 Persona should include user demographic, their motivators, behaviors, needs and any specific requirements e.g. accessibility needs.
 - Develop one Customer Journey Map that defines the steps and process taken by your persona to meet their goal.
 Draw this up as a timeline, including changes in motivations, problems, emotions and needs along the way.
 - Produce a UX User Flow Diagram that outlines the steps the user must take when using your product or service in order to meet a goal.
-- Produce a simple UX Site Map that defines the hierarchy and navigation structure of your solution.
+- Produce a simple UX Sitemap that defines the hierarchy and navigation structure of your solution.
 The map should be organized into screens or sections and indicate how the user transitions between sections.
-- Develop a low-fidelity prototype. you can use this as wire-flow and/or sitemap.
+- Develop a low-fidelity wireframe prototype. you can use this as wire-flow and/or sitemap.
-- Develop an interactive prototype on Figma and provide the link.
+- Develop an interactive prototype on Figma (either hi-fidelity or mid-fidelity is accepted).
 Review the supplied brief and end user requirements to ensure your prototype includes all the relevant and specified menus, navigation items and links.

 > Gather all the above and present it in multiple files as a single UX Report zipped compressed document file.